Additional supervisors: Dr Helen Mulvana [University of Strathclyde] & Prof Susan Moug [University of Glasgow]

 Bowel cancer, also known as colorectal cancer, is U.K.’s fourth commonest cancer with the majority of the cancers found in the large bowel which comprises the colon and rectum (>42K cases annually, 11% of all new cancer cases).
 Treatment involves radiotherapy, chemotherapy and/or major surgery to remove sections of the bowel and lymph nodes.
 Surgery carries significant risk of complications and can leave patients with a stoma, an external bag to collect bowel product, with consequent impacts on lifestyle and health.

-The rectum accounts for the largest proportion of bowel cancer formation, occurring in 32% in males and 23% in females.
-Current staging of rectal cancer to assess the primary cancer’s position and extent of spread to other organs uses colonosscopy, CT and MRI scans.
+The rectum accounts for the largest proportion of bowel cancer formation (32% males, 23% females) ( https://www.cancerresearchuk.org/health-professional/cancer-statistics/statistics-by-cancer-type/bowel-cancer).
+Current staging of rectal cancer to assess the primary cancer’s position and extent of spread to other organs uses colonoscopy, CT and MRI scans.
 These can be limited in defining prognostic factors such as lymph node involvement and intra and extra-mural invasion, especially in patients given chemo-radiotherapy prior to surgery.
 Development of an imaging modality that could reliably detect these two features would enable stratification of the disease, allowing personalised treatment by indicating the need for major pelvic surgery and its consequent implications for patients’ quality of life.

-Contrast enhanced ultrasound has previously been shown to accurately identify sentinel lymph nodes in breast cancer after intradermal injection1.
-Under current CRUK and Bowel and Cancer Research funding, our multi-disciplinary team (HM, CMM, SM, SF) are developing novel contrast agent microbubbles and novel methods of detecting these microbubbles within the lymph nodes of animal rectal tumour models2.
+Contrast enhanced ultrasound has previously been shown to accurately identify sentinel lymph nodes in breast cancer after intradermal injection1 .
+Under current CRUK and Bowel and Cancer Research funding, our multi-disciplinary team (HM, CMM, SM, SF) are developing novel contrast agent microbubbles and novel methods of detecting these microbubbles within the lymph nodes of animal tumour models2 .

-In this project, the aim is to optimise contrast enhanced ultrasonic visualisation of intramural invasion of the rectal wall, by developing in-house microbubbles of discrete sizes and formulation, which will be designed and tuned to resonate in the ultrasound field3.
+In this project, the aim is to optimise contrast enhanced ultrasonic visualisation of lymph node metastases due to intramural invasion of the rectal wall, by developing in-house microbubbles of discrete sizes and formulation, which will be designed and tuned to resonate in the ultrasound field3 .
 Additionally, our collaborators based within the Department of Drug Chemistry and Technologies at Sapienza Universita di Roma, have developed a robust technique for the manufacture of nanobubbles for similar biological applications.
-Both micro- and nanobubbles will be acoustically and physically characterised both in vitro and in an in vivo rectal tumour model, to determine the optimal bubble properties for ultrasound detection of intramural cancer invastion.
-Recent work has suggested that there is a dose threshold for optimal delivery of nanoparticles to tumours4 and this information will be utilised to work above the dose threshold for nanobubble delivery in vivo, in the murine rectal tumour models.
-Our current work has identified antibody markers within murine rectal cancers (unpublished data) that can be used in development of imaging bubbles targeted to these markers.
+Both micro- and nanobubbles will be acoustically and physically characterised both in vitro and in an in vivo lymph node metastatic model, to determine the optimal bubble properties for ultrasound detection of intramural cancer invastion.
+Recent work has suggested that there is a dose threshold for optimal delivery of nanoparticles to tumours4 and this information will be utilised to work above the dose threshold for nanobubble delivery in vivo, in the murine colorectal cancer mestastatic models.
+Our current work has identified lymph node antibody markers within murine colorectal cancer metastates (unpublished data) that can be used in development of imaging bubbles targeted to these markers.